 You can achieve this in different ways.
 In general, food manufacturers take a straightforward approach to showcase their brands.
-They rely on simple touches—a logo on smooth board—instead of more complex decorative effects to deliver a clear message while remaining cost-effective.
+They often rely on simple touches, such as a minimalist logo on smooth paperboard, instead of more complex decorative effects (foil stamping, embossing/debossing, and specialty laminates) to deliver a clear message while remaining cost effective.

 Your food packaging should feature the following qualities as they relate to branding:

 - Authentic – Keep brand and packaging design consistent.

 - Versatile – Make the packaging adaptable and flexible to compensate for additional flavors or versions.